▶️ Madras' first permanent homeless shelter officially up and running

 The Jefferson County Faith Based Network celebrated the grand opening of Madras’ first permanent homeless shelter Wednesday night.

-“We’re standing in the place that we, although it’s formally called the Secure Care Shelter Services Center,” Executive Director for the Faith Based Network, Tony Mitchell, said.
-“Its nickname is Hope on the Hill.
-The realization of a three-year dream.”
+“We’re standing in the place that we, although it’s formally called the Secure Care Shelter Services Center, its nickname is Hope on the Hill.
+The realization of a three-year dream,” Executive Director for the Faith Based Network, Tony Mitchell, said.

 RELATED: Central Oregon homeless advocates make good use of emergency relief funds